 In this tutorial, we'll show you how to make your own DIY pipe cleaner Grinch Christmas trees!

-They make cute ornaments or would be adorable in a Christmas village or among the trains in a trainset!
+They make cute DIY ornaments or would be adorable in a Christmas village or among the trains in a trainset!

 This post may contain affiliate links.
 We only recommend products we think you'll use and love.
 You can read our full disclosure here.